 Interstate 555 Arkansas

-Interstate 555 overlays U.S. 63 along a freeway stretching northwest from I-55 at Turrell to Arkansas 91 on the west side of Jonesboro.
+Interstate 555 overlays U.S. 63 along a freeway stretching northwest from I-55 at Turrell to AR 91 on the west side of Jonesboro.
 A mostly rural route, I-555 serves the small cities of Gilmore, Tyronza, Marked Tree and Bay as it joins the Memphis area with Trumann and Jonesboro.

 Sign fabrication was underway for I-555 by December 2015 while the Arkansas Highway and Transportation Department (AHTD), predecessor to the Arkansas Department of Transportation (ArDOT) awaited approved from the Federal Highway Administration (FHWA) for the Interstate highway.
 Installation on the new assemblies was expected to take up to four weeks.4 The designation became official at a dedication ceremony held at St. Bernards Auditorium in Jonesboro on March 11, 2016.5